Research Projects

 Peer-Reviewed Articles

 Sambells, Chelsea.
 “The Catalysts of 1938: European Child Evacuations as Humanitarian Innovation.”
-In A Transnational History of Forced Migrants in Europe: Unwilling Nomads in the Age of Two World Wars, edited by Bas Willems and Michal Palacz.
+In A Transnational History of Forced Migrants in Europe: Unwilling Nomads in the Age of Two World Wars, edited by Bas Willems and Michal Palacz. pp. 119-135.
 London: Bloomsbury, 2022.
-(Forthcoming, 2022).

 Sambells, Chelsea. “‘Children are to be regarded as propaganda’: Contradictions of German Occupation Policies in the Child Evacuations to Switzerland 1941-1942.”
 European History Quarterly, 51, no. 1 (February 2021): 76-97.